bretmullinix/python-for-beginners/t7-exception-handling/readme.md

     1. The line of code `except Exception as exception:` captures the thrown error in the **exception** variable.

     1. The following code will assign a string to the **class_and_current_method** variable.
-The string value will contain the current class name, a period, and the method name followed by a colon.
+The string value will contain the current class name, a period, and the method name.
 The **\\** continues the current line of code on to the next line.
 The assigned string comes from the concatenation of two special variables.
 The **self.\_\_class\_\_.\_\_name\_\_** is a special variable in the class which holds the name of the current class as a string.
 The variable